 Have you heard about the newest trend sweeping the country?
-Yep, hot chocolate bombs, sometimes called hot cocoa bombs.
+Yep, hot chocolate bombs, sometimes called hot cocoa bombs or chocolate spheres, if we are getting fancy.
+So much fun for any chocolate lover.

 Is anyone else noticing that beyond the homesteading trends of no yeast breads and sourdough starters, most of this years trends seem to be beverage based?
 Dalgona, whipped hot chocolate and now hot chocolate bombs (aka cocoa bombs), thanks to Tik Tok.